asaokamei/ScoreSql/README.md

 A simple and easy SQL builder component.

-The objective is to make the construction of SQL statements easy, even for the complex statements with sub-queries and complex OR conditions.
+The objective is to make the construction of SQL statements as easy and intuitive as possible; even for the complex SQL statements with sub-queries and complex OR conditions.

 *   Uses named placeholder as default (well, no other choice),
 *   tested against MySql and PostgreSql.